 Dedicated to its primary preservation and restoration goals, the District has helped change the landscape of DuPage County.
 But there’s so much more that can be done and that’s where you can help.

 Individuals and corporations can help support the District by making a tax-deductible donation to any forest preserve, site or program.
 For details on a specific donation opportunity, select one of the options on the left or call 630.871.6400.

 Funds for Fish -- Less than $200 to Goal!

 Quinn Draz, an Eagle Scout from DuPage County, worked with one of the Forest Preserve District's employees Don LaBrose on a fishing project years ago for his Eagle Scout project.
 Quinn is continuing more work at the DuPage County forest preserves and was so impacted by his time with LaBrose that he wanted to honor him in some way.
 Quinn has worked with District staff to develop a campaign called "Funds for Fish" in memory of the beloved LaBrose and his desire to attract more youth to fish recreationally at the preserves.

 Quinn's goal is to raise $5,000 to purchase many hybrid bluegill to add to our Forest Preserve lakes for the enjoyment of all anglers - from beginners to experts.
-With the help of several donors in the past few months, he's nearly 64% there with $3,180 raised thus far!
+With the help of several donors in the past few months, he's 96% of the way there with $4,822 raised thus far!
 Support the Funds for Fish campaign today.

 A gift of cash is the easiest way for you to have an immediate effect on a program or project at the Forest Preserve District of DuPage County.
 You can request that your donation support a specific forest preserve or event or that the Forest Preserve District use it where needed the most.